 As a result, this website is now the largest source of client inquiries for my consulting and facilitating services — something I would never have predicted when it went live in 2009.
 And the ever-growing body of articles on this blog and the inbound links to them continue to build my brand, authority, and SEO.

-If you are attempting to build social media followers by drive-by following—i.e. following a batch of new accounts every day, waiting a day or two, and then unfollowing the accounts that don’t follow you back—STOP THAT!
+Are you attempting to build social media followers by drive-by following—i.e. following a batch of new accounts every day, waiting a day or two, and then unfollowing the accounts that don’t follow you back?
+STOP THAT!
 You are trashing your brand.

-I’m surprised that so many people with social media bios clearly designed to project a professional image destroy their credibility by using this “strategy”.
+Many people with social media bios designed to project a professional image destroy their credibility by using this “strategy”.

 I suspect these are people that would never stoop to buying followers or likes.
 And yet ~30% of my daily new Twitter followers are drive-by followers.